Laura Evenepoel

 PR-extern

-Hi I’m Maeve Eykholt, this year i am PR-extern together with Lisa.
-I’m currently in my third bachelor and am thrilled to be part of this amazing team.
+Hi I’m Maeve Eykholt, this year i am PR-extern together with Elza.
+I’m currently in my first master and am thrilled to be part of this amazing team.
 VSDW, for me, fills a gap that our schoolbooks can’t fully cover.
 We are able to learn from colleagues, vets and interested parties about topics that I’m passionate about like wildlife (both close to home and further away), one health, conservation and veterinary sciences in third world countries.
 I am excited to learn more about these topics, make new contacts in these fields and to eventually be able to share this knowledge with my fellow students.
 I look forward to seeing you at our events!

 Ophelia Santens